Rossiya Airlines: Merger with Donavia and Orenair

 In December 2015, Aeroflot Group announced the unification of its regional airline affiliates Rossiya, Donavia (based at Rostov-on-Don Airport) and Orenair (with hubs at Orenburg Tsentralny Airport and Moscow's Domodedovo International Airport) under the name Rossiya (the name of the largest of the three).
 The consolidation excluded Aurora, a small airline headquartered in Yuzhno-Sakhalinsk.
 Rossiya, Donavia and Orenair served 48 domestic and 42 international destinations; the new Rossiya will add some destinations served by Transaero Airlines prior to its collapse in October.
 As of the end of February 2016, the merger of the three airlines was completed and joined flights of three airlines started on 27 March of the same year.

-On 27 March 2016, Rossiya Airlines Donavia and Orenair, which are other subsidiaries of Aeroflot, were integrated under the brand of Rossiya.
+On 27 March 2016, Rossiya Airlines, Donavia and Orenair, which are other subsidiaries of Aeroflot, were integrated under the brand of Rossiya.

 Rebranding

 Simultaneously with the presentation of the updated company, the air carrier started the process of rebranding.

 An element that looks like a blade is the basis of the corporate pattern of the aircraft livery.
 Its plastic and shape complement the company's logo.
 The element consists of modules that graphically repeat the image of the turbine.
-The pattern changes its density from the nose of the aircraft to its tail - it becomes more saturated, as if following the flow of air.
+The pattern changes its density from the nose of the aircraft to its tail – it becomes more saturated, as if following the flow of air.
 This technique helps to convey the feeling of flight, movement, even when the plane is on the ground.
 The name of the airline is printed on the lower part of the fuselage in corporate font.

 In April 2016, the airline introduced the first Boeing 747-400 in a new livery, named after Saint Petersburg.

 2022 sanctions

 On 8 April 2022, the US Department of Commerce restricted flights on aircraft manufactured in the US for Aeroflot, Aviastar, Azur Air, Belavia, Rossiya and Utair.
-On 16 June the US broadened its restrictions on the six airlines after violations of the sanctions regime were detected.
+On 16 June the US broadened its restrictions on the six airlines after violations of the sanctions were detected.
 The effect of the restrictions is to ground the US-manufactured part of its fleet.

 As of July 2022, Rossiya Airlines took over all Sukhoi Superjet 100 operations from parent Aeroflot.

 Destinations

-The total route network of Rossiya Airlines 53 destinations in the summer of 2020, including significant and highly demanded destinations to cities of the Far East and South of the country.
+The total route network of Rossiya Airlines includes more than 120 destinations, including socially significant and highly popular destinations to the cities of the Far East.

+Codeshare agreements

+Rossiya Airlines has codeshare agreements with the following airlines: